Recycling and disposing of e waste (Electronics & Technology Waste) is something that might need to be talked about more often.

 Some countries and states have little or no regulations around e waste disposal or recycling (particularly since the 90’s when standard batteries for example significantly had the amount of mercury in them reduced), and a lot of e waste ends up in landfill with regular waste.

-Something that is clear is that there is probably a need to pay more attention to how we manage e waste across all countries (considering their potential environmental and human impact, and impact on natural resource depletion).
+Something that is clear is that there is probably a need to pay more attention to how we manage e waste across all countries (considering their potential impact for waste pollution, impact on humans, and impact on natural resource depletion).

 Whether modern landfills are the best option environmentally, and from a sustainability and human health standpoint, compared to recycling or specialised hazardous material disposal – is something that needs some further discussion going forward.